alexastrum/biohacking/README.md

 ### Business

-An automated system of **personalized logevity protocols** with automated validation and correction based on realtime data.
+An automated system of **personalized logevity protocols** with gen AI validation and correction based on realtime data.

 ## Principles